hzy1201/CS61A-su20/README.md

 # CS61A-su20
-My sols to labs, homeworks and projects of CS61A(su20, updating)
+My sols to labs, homework and projects of CS61A(su20, updating)